rhdedgar23/rhdedgar23/README.md

-- 👋 Hi, I’m @rhdedgar23
+- 👋 Hi, I’m Edgar Rodriguez.
-- 👀 I’m interested in physics.
+- 👀 I’m interested in physics and computer science.
-- 🌱 I’m currently learning computer science.
 - 💞️ I’m looking to collaborate on web development projects.
 - 📫 How to reach me: rhdedgar23@gmail.com